rightson/mongo-backup/README.md

 # mongo-backup

-A high-performance MongoDB collection dumper optimized for large datasets (500GB+) with automatic monthly splitting, intelligent compression, and resume capabilities.
+A memory-efficient MongoDB collection dumper optimized for datasets of any size with automatic monthly splitting, intelligent compression, and resume capabilities.

 ## Features